 vii.
 Pathogens

 WQO.
 In a letter to the Central Valley Water Board dated 8 April 1999, DDW indicated it would consider wastewater discharged to water bodies with identified beneficial uses of irrigation or contact recreation and where the wastewater receives dilution of more than 20:1 to be adequately disinfected if the effluent coliform concentration does not exceed a most probably number (MPN) of 23 per 100 mL as a 7-day median and if the effluent coliform concentration does not exceed 240 MPN/100 mL more than once in any 30 day period.
-Discharge Prohibition III.F of this Order prohibits discharges unless there is at least a 20:1 (river flow to design effluent flow) dilution available at all times.
+Discharge Prohibition III.F of this Order prohibits discharges unless there is at least a 20:1 (river flow to effluent flow) dilution available at all times.
 During development of the 2011 permit Central Valley Water Board consulted with DDW on the level of disinfection necessary to protect beneficial uses.
 DDW provided a recommendation to the Central Valley Water Board in a letter dated 1 March 2011 stating a secondary disinfected wastewater is appropriate provided that certain requirements are included in the Order.
 This Order addresses the recommendations from DDW as follows:

 (1) Allow discharge only as a last resort – In order to assure that discharges to Bloods Creek occur only when necessary, WDR Order 5-01-208 requires the Discharger to maximize land application of the effluent and, and this Order prohibits discharges to Bloods Creek between 1 July and 31 December.
 WDR Order 5-01-208 also requires the Discharger to submit an annual report documenting maximization of land application.